YaleOpenLab/openx/README.md

 [![Codecov](https://codecov.io/gh/YaleOpenLab/openx/branch/master/graph/badge.svg)](https://codecov.io/gh/YaleOpenLab/openx)
 [![Go Report Card](https://goreportcard.com/badge/github.com/YaleOpenLab/openx)](https://goreportcard.com/report/github.com/YaleOpenLab/openx)

 This repo contains a WIP implementation of the OpenX idea in stellar.
-Broadly, the openx model seeks to implement the paradigm of investing and developing projects without hassles and enabling smart ownership with the help of semi trusted entities on the blockchain.
+Broadly, the openx model seeks to implement the paradigm of investing and developing projects without hassles and enabling smart ownership with the help of semi trust-less entities on the blockchain.
 The openx model can be thought more generally as a platform of platforms and houses multiple platforms within it (in `platforms/`).
-The goal is to have a common interface between all parties that relate to a project; investors, investees (i.e. beneficiaries or receivers of the investment, often also including the issuer of the security), and the family of developers that include all service providers.
-Investors must complete KYC, authentication, etc and to be able to invest in multiple assets.
-We use the help of the blockchain to have trust minimized proof of ownership and debt along with a publicly audit-able source of data along with proofs.
-Currently there are two platforms housed within openx:
+The goal is to have a common interface between all parties that relate to a project: investors, investees (i.e. beneficiaries or receivers of the investment) and the family of developers (that include all service providers).
+Depending upon the country of project origin, investors may be required to complete KYC to be able to invest in assets.
+The openx model can be adapted to any blockchain but we currently use the Stellar blockchain to create and move project assets.
+There are two platforms housed within openx:

 1. Opzones - the ozones platform focuses on opportunity zones.